 Archives, latest posts, categories and latest comments

 We are all familiar with the good old widgets.
-They have the same options and functionalities as before, but they can now be placed within page/post content, not just sidebars.
+As with anything else in Gutenberg, they are now available as blocks too.
+They offer the same features as before, but can now be placed anywhere in the page/post content, not just in sidebars.

 How to extend block functionalities

 The fun of Gutenberg doesn’t end here.
 The main idea behind improving Gutenberg is to expand the variety of blocks and improve their functionalities.
-Gutenberg is a page builder included in the WordPress core, and improving its functionalities means that there will be more options at your fingertips to make your pages and posts look really awesome.
+Gutenberg is a page builder included in the WordPress core, and improving its functionalities means that there will be more options at your fingertips to make your pages and posts look truly amazing.

-Plugins like Advanced Gutenberg Blocks and Advanced Gutenberg already let you do that.
+Plugins like Advanced Gutenberg already let you do that.
 They will extend the range of blocks at your disposal, so you can display WooCommerce products or “Add to Cart” buttons, ad banners, testimonials, google maps, accordions, tabs, etc.

 Or even better … make your own blocks

-As I have mentioned in one of the previous posts, you can make your own blocks and save them for later use.
+As I have mentioned in one of our previous posts, you can create your own custom blocks and save them for later use.
 If you keep on using the same content over and over again, this can be a huge time saver.

 Give yourself a tap on the shoulder.
 You should know everything you need to be comfortable with Gutenberg.
-But to truly become a Gutenberg master, you will need practice.
-Just play around with blocks to discover all of the awesome features of Gutenberg.
+But to truly become a Gutenberg master, you will need lots of practice.
+Just play around with blocks to discover all the features and unlock the full power of Gutenberg.
 I am sure you’ll grow to love it, just as I did!

-Do you feel comfortable with the new Gutenberg editor?
-What did you find hardest to learn or get used to?
+Do you already feel comfortable with the new Gutenberg editor?
+What did you find the hardest to get your head around?
 Drop us a line below.